 Grilled Calçots and Asparagus with Romesco Sauce

-Chef José Andrés likes to serve these calçots, here served with asparagus, in the traditional manner – on a newspaper.
+Chef José Andrés likes to cook these calçots, here served with asparagus, in the traditional manner: in a newspaper.
 The newspaper traps in steam from the cooling calçots, making them more tender and soaking up any excess oil.
-These tender Spanish green onions, always served with Romesco sauce, are a classic spring time treat.
+These tender Spanish green onions, always served with Romesco sauce, are a classic springtime treat.

 - 6 plum tomatoes, cored